GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 *  Faster netCDF reading for COARDS table data (i.e., not grids).

+*  When importing grids via GDAL the projection info is preserved and stored as netCDF metadata.
+   This will allow third party programs like GDAL and QGis to recognize the projection info of GMT created grids.
+Same thing happens when creating grids with :doc:`grdproject`

 *  Tools using GSHHG can now access information for both Antarctica data set (ice-front and grounding line).